Porgramming-Hero-web-course/batch-4-assignment-1-abubakar1010/blog-1.md

 }
 ```

-In this example, the Z type is an intersection of X and Z, so the student object must contain properties from both X and Y—namely, name (a string), email (a string), subject (a string) and score (a number).
+In this example, the Z type is an intersection of X and Z, so the student object must contain properties from both X and Y—namely, name (a string), email (a string), subject (a string), and score (a number).

 ### Use Cases for Union and Intersection Types

 ###### Union Type
 - Union types are useful when a variable can hold values of different types.
 -  Union types make API functions more flexible by allowing parameters or return types to accept more than one possible type
-- Union types often used for handling optional data or when multiple types are valid.
+- Union type is often used for handling optional data or when multiple types are valid.

 ###### Intersection Type
 - An intersection type is used when you want a variable to be a combination of multiple types.
 It requires the value to satisfy all conditions and properties of the intersected types.